 How migrants fare at their destinations is key to assessing whether migration is a viable response to environmental shocks.
 However, little is known about the outcomes of environmental migrants.
 We use individual-level linked census data and county-level drought records to examine how drought migrants fared compared to non-migrants and non-drought migrants.
 We find that migrants had lower occupational standing in 1940, due to higher unemployment than similar non-migrants from their origin counties.
 Outcomes were similar between drought and non-drought migrants, suggesting that environmental migrants did not fare uniquely worse.
 However, returns to migration varied: men with little formal education and from farm backgrounds faced the highest unemployment at their destinations.
 These findings inform our understanding of labor market opportunities across the skill distribution, the experiences of disaster migrants, and, given the overwhelming negative returns to migration, how to conceptualize migration in times of environmental and economic stress, perhaps as survival-driven rather than opportunity-seeking.

 C. Sichko.
-Predators, Policy, and the Economics of Coexistence in the American West
+Predators, Policy, and the Economics of Ranching in the American West